ByteOtter/nester/README.md

 ## Our Goal

-Our goal with **Nester** is to provide developers a quick and easy way to set up new projects adhearing to the given language's standard giving you more time to actually build your application without having to deal with mkdir-hell.
+Our goal with **Nester** is to provide developers a quick and easy way to set up and manage new projects adhearing to the given language's standard giving you more time to actually build your application without having to deal with mkdir-hell.

 One simple cli-Command and Nester will do the rest for you, optionally even initializing a new git-repository for you.

+Nester, by default, also logs all projects you create with it which allows you to easily view and clean up your projects and avoid creating duplicate projects.
+Never loose your overview over your projects again!

 ## Installation